achmad-firdaus/Codeigniter-X-MFRC-522/README.md

-# RFID_Dashboard
-for a simple display using Codeigniter and MFRC-522
+# for a simple display using Codeigniter and MFRC-522

 # How to use
 **Memiliki 2 cara:**